konstructio/kubefirst/docs/common/metaphors.md

 ## Best Practices

-The **Metaphor** applications provides a demonstration space for application best practices in a tangible way that's easy to apply to other projects.
+The **Metaphor** applications provide a demonstration space for application best practices in a tangible way that's easy to apply to other projects.
 When engineers discover good patterns and wish have those patterns adopted in other projects, add that new idea in the most straightforward way possible to the Metaphor applications as well.
 By doing so our engineering team can fully engage with the best application approaches.